Information for professionals

 "The whole thing got too scary and difficult."

-"I started to smoke without realising it."
+"I started to smoke or vape without realising it."

 "I was stressed out!"